Agora: Trust Less and Open More in Verification for Confidential Computing: Conclusion

-In this work, we introduce \name, a binary verification service requiring minimal trust from users while open to versatile policies, untrusted contributions, and public audits.
-Our design effectively offloads the heaviest components of binary verification, namely the binary analyzers and SMT solvers.
-Additionally, we implement a prototype of the BV and conduct evaluations on its verifiability and performance when checking SFI enforcement and LVI mitigation policies.
+In this work, we introduce \name, a verification service requiring minimal trust from users while open to versatile policies, untrusted contributions, and public audits.
+Our design effectively offloads the heaviest components of program verification, namely the static analyzers and SMT solvers, to the untrusted domain.
+Additionally, we implement a prototype of the BV and conduct evaluations on its verifiability and performance when checking SFI, IFC, and LVI mitigation policies.
+We show \name's suitability for diverse verification tasks of confidential computing on the cloud.

-\name currently has several limitations that we plan to address in the future.
-Firstly, our implementation of the BV is not yet integrated with a formally verified assembler (e.g., CompCertELF~\cite{compcertELF}).
-Secondly, the current modeling of the semantics is coarse-grained since the BV approximates some semantics using the information from \texttt{iced-x86}.
-While this does not affect soundness, it may reject \vc[s] containing lines for instructions without detailed semantics modeling.
-Lastly, \name currently only supports x86 binaries, but our design could be extended to other architectures.